salinajaegers/CODEXpipeline/README.md

 ## Installing CODEX
 Tthe environment for CODEX is created using a singularity image or CONDA.

-To create a singularity environment run 'singularity build sing_CODEX_CPU_pipeline_motif.sif sing_CODEX_CPU_pipeline_motif.def' to creat the image.
+To create a singularity environment run `singularity build sing_CODEX_CPU_pipeline_motif.sif sing_CODEX_CPU_pipeline_motif.def` to creat the image.
 Currently the image is only woking with CPU.
-Alternatively, a GPU-compatible environment can be created in CONDA by running 'conda env create -f CODEX-pipeline-conda.yml'.
-Both environement files can be found in the 'conda' folder.
+Alternatively, a GPU-compatible environment can be created in CONDA by running `conda env create -f CODEX-pipeline-conda.yml`.
+Both environement files can be found in the `conda` folder.

 ## Data preparation
 The input to the pipeline is similar to what is required from CODEX.
 The class definition file and the dataset file need to be the same format as described in https://github.com/pertzlab/CODEX, except that interpolation is not necessary in the dataset as it is done within the pipeline.
 The set with the allocatement of training, validation, and test to the IDs is not required as input, it will be created with the percentages definined in the pipeline configurations.
 The data does not need to be zipped either as an archive will be created after creating the id allocation set.
 It does however need to be in a separate directory, which Snakemake can be run in.